Washington Brandão

-Washington Brandão dos Santos (born 18 August 1990) is a Brazilian footballer who plays as a forward for Hoàng Anh Gia Lai.
+Washington Brandão dos Santos (born 18 August 1990) is a Brazilian professional footballer who plays as a forward for V.League 1 club Hoang Anh Gia Lai.

 Career

 HB Køge

 On 30 June 2014, Brandão signed a two-year contract with Danish 1st Division club HB Køge after a successful trial.
 He made his debut on 25 July, scoring after only six minutes in a 1–1 draw against Skive IK.
 During his stint with the club, he made 51 appearances in which he scored 20 goals.

 Vendsyssel FF

 Brandão moved to Vendsyssel FF on 22 January 2016, signing a three-year deal.
 He made his debut on 17 March, coming on as a substitute for Mads Greve in the 73rd minute of a 2–0 league loss to Lyngby Boldklub.
 On 28 April, Brandão scored his first goal for the club, which also proved to be the winner, in a 1–0 win over Silkeborg IF.

 At the end of the 2017–18 season, Brandão helped the team win promotion to the Danish Superliga for the first time.